 The second time here is choosing the brand of car you want to go for.
 Here in Nigeria, the most sort after car brands are Toyota, Honda, volks Wagen.

 So many Nigerians have different reasons for going for these car brands but one thing is certain, Nigerian men are surely getting satisfaction one way or the other from these brands.

-When it comes to choosing the right brand for you, I’ll say you should go for a brand that has a long durability, less stressful and easy to get spare parts.
+When it comes to choosing the right brand for you, I’ll say you should go for a brand that has long durability, less stressful, and easy to get spare parts.

-The cars brands in Nigeria with the cheapest spare parts are Toyota and Honda.
+The car brands in Nigeria with the cheapest spare parts are Toyota and Honda.